nicolleromero/shoppies-app/README.md

 ## <a name="about-me"></a>About The Developer

-Hi! 👋 I'm Nicolle, a graduate from Hackbright Academy’s Full-stack Software Engineering program and currently a Software Engineer Intern at PagerDuty.
-I'm part of the Frontend Growth Engineering team where I help build and maintain the UI for customer onboarding, checkout, and free trial signup flows.
-We work in React/Redux, Ruby/Rails, and Elixir/Phoenix with modern frontend CI/CD tools.
-I love logging in each day to collaborate with my team, tackle hard problems, learn new skills, and create UI that will be used by millions of people.
+Hi! 👋 I'm Nicolle, a graduate from Hackbright Academy’s Full-stack Software Engineering program and currently a Frontend Software Engineer at Shopify.
+I'm part of the Activation team where I help build and maintain the UI in React for customer onboarding, checkout, and free trial signup flows.

 ## <a name="deployment"></a>Deployment